iAMianIANiAM/PrismaTechGauntletv3/archive/chronicles/chronicle_v8.md

 📊 **GUIDE-ALIGNED:** This implementation follows TrueFunctionGuide specifications for gesture-based spell casting.
 Key alignments:
 - Gesture detection now properly ignores intermediate positions as implied in the guide's gesture descriptions
-- Visual effects match the magical themes described in the guide
+- Visual effects match the magical themes described in the guide's gesture descriptions
 - Timing parameters align with the guide's responsiveness requirements

 ## 📋 PrismaTech Gauntlet 3.0 Feature Complete!
 (202504020900)